sean-nicholas/arrowtab/README.md

 default: `false`

 If debug is set to `true`, ArrowTab will log debug information to the console.
 It also enables the visual debug mode.
 To activate the visual debug mode, press `Ctrl` + `Arrow Key`.
-So for example `Ctrl` + `Arrow Down` will highlight all the focusable elements.
+For example, `Ctrl` + `Arrow Down` will highlight all the focusable elements.

 Here is an example: